ABTA – The Travel Association

-ABTA Ltd, operating as ABTA – The Travel Association and formerly known as the Association of British Travel Agents, is a trade association for tour operators and travel agents in the United Kingdom.
+ABTA Limited (trading as ABTA – The Travel Association and formerly known as the Association of British Travel Agents Limited) is a trade association for tour operators and travel agents in the United Kingdom.

 History

-The organization was founded in 1950, as the Association of British Travel Agents, by 22 leading travel companies.
-ABTA adopted its current name on 1 July 2007 reflect its wider representation of the travel industry.
+The organisation's first meeting was in June 1950, and was legally incorporated as the Association of British Travel Agents on 30 June 1955, by 22 leading travel companies.
+ABTA adopted its current name on 1 July 2007, reflecting its wider representation of the travel industry.
 On 1 July 2008 it merged with the Federation of Tour Operators (FTO).

+In December 2022, ABTA announced a partnership with Eurochange to offer foreign exchange services under the ABTA brand.

 Function

 ABTA has existed for over 70 years and is the UK's largest travel association, representing travel agents and tour operators that sell around £32 billion of holidays and other travel arrangements each year.

 The main functions of ABTA are: